-Borders in Flux: Identities and Conflict in Ireland is a Signature Seminar designed for students before they arrive for their semester abroad at Syracuse London.
+“Borders in Flux: Identities and Conflict in Ireland” is a Signature Seminar designed for students as part of their semester abroad with Syracuse London.
 Students will consider the relationship between politics and religion in Ireland, what constructs a ‘national identity’, and how the violent past of Ireland impacts the present day.

 Traveling as a group to the island of Ireland, students will explore themes of religious conflict and peace-making within Ireland; the concepts of ‘Irishness’ and ‘Britishness’, and new tensions wrought by international migration and regional politics.
 Students will explore these topics during their travels to Dublin, Derry, and Belfast.

-Dr. Maggie Scull is a modern historian whose work explores religious institutions, secularization, political violence, sectarianism, and peace.
+Dr Maggie Scull is a modern historian whose work explores religious institutions, secularization, political violence, sectarianism, and peace.
 As an Irish Research Council Postdoctoral Fellow at the National University of Ireland, Galway, Dr. Scull focuses on the Northern Ireland Troubles and the role of society, religion, and politics in daily lives as well as international relations.
 After graduating from Boston University, she earned a Master’s and PhD at King’s College London while beginning her teaching career, which has included work with American students abroad.

 Eligibility & Admissions